space55/nrcc-site/content/about.md

 # Timeline

-Learn a little about how the NRCC came to be below
+Learn a little about how the NRCC came to be below.

 ## Inception